XanaduAI/thewalrus/docs/index.rst

 Features
 ========

-* Provides the fastest calculation of the hafnian and loop hafnian.
+* The fastest calculation of the hafnian, loop hafnian, permanent, and torontonian, of general and certain structured matrices.

-* The algorithms in this library are what Ryser's formula is to the permanent.

-* (We also provide an efficient function for calculating the permanent via Ryser's formula.)
+* An easy to use interface to use the loop hafnian to calculate Fock matrix elements of Gaussian states via the included quantum module.

 Getting started
 ===============